 My journey to understand more deeply the power of nutritional science started with a home-study course in nutrition.
 I quickly realised I wanted to know more and so relocated to the UK from Southern Africa to study further.

-Sue has completed an MSc in Personalised Nutrition with the Centre for Nutrition Education and Lifestyle Management (CNELM: Middlesex University).
+I fast-tracked through the BSc degree in 2 years and then completed an MSc in Personalised Nutrition with the Centre for Nutrition Education and Lifestyle Management (CNELM) in 2013.

-She is also registered with the CNHC (Complementary and Natural Healthcare Council), which is the regulatory body for complementary health.
+I am a full member of BANT (British Association for Applied Nutrition and Nutritional Therapy), which is the professional body for nutritional therapists, and registered with the CNHC (Complementary and Natural Healthcare Council), which is the regulatory body for complementary health.